ibm-cloud-docs/powervs-vpc/overview-release-notes.md

 Use these release notes to learn about the latest updates to the {{site.data.keyword.powerSys_notm}} with VPC landing zone.
 The entries are grouped by date.
 {: shortdesc}

+## January 2026
+{: #powervs-vpc-2026-01}

+### 15 November 2026
+{: #powervs-vpc-jan15-2026}
+{: release-note}

+Version 11.0.0 of the {{site.data.keyword.powerSysFull}} with VPC landing zone deployable architecture is available : Version 11.0.0 of the [{{site.data.keyword.powerSys_notm}} with VPC landing zone](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-pvs-inf-2dd486c7-b317-4aaa-907b-42671485ad96-global){: external} deployable architecture is available in the {{site.data.keyword.cloud_notm}} [catalog](/catalog#reference_architecture){: external}
+    - **Breaking Change**:
+        - The VPC zone is now selected so it's in the same availability zone as the selected PowerVS zone.
+For more information about availability zone mapping refer to [IBM Cloud regions](/docs/power-iaas?topic=power-iaas-ibm-cloud-reg).
+        - Upgrading existing deployments from a previous version is not recommended because VPC components that weren't created in the same availability zone as the selected PowerVS zone will be destroyed and re-deployed.

+    - support new DC sao05

 ## November 2025
 {: #powervs-vpc-2025-11}